Dennis Gabor: Life and career

 In 1971 he was the single recipient of the Nobel Prize in Physics with the motivation "for his invention and development of the holographic method" and presented the history of the development of holography from 1948 in his Nobel lecture.

 While spending much of his retirement in Italy at Lavinio Rome, he remained connected with Imperial College as a senior research fellow and also became staff scientist of CBS Laboratories, in Stamford, Connecticut; there, he collaborated with his lifelong friend, CBS Labs' president Dr. Peter C. Goldmark in many new schemes of communication and display.
 One of Imperial College's new halls of residence in Prince's Gardens, Knightsbridge is named Gabor Hall in honour of Gabor's contribution to Imperial College.
 He developed an interest in social analysis and published The Mature Society: a view of the future in 1972.
 He also joined the Club of Rome and supervised a working group studying energy sources and technical change.
-The findings of this group was published in the report Beyond the Age of Waste in 1978, a report which was an early warning of several issues that only later received widespread attention.
+The findings of this group were published in the report Beyond the Age of Waste in 1978, a report which was an early warning of several issues that only later received widespread attention.

 Following the rapid development of lasers and a wide variety of holographic applications (e.g., art, information storage, and the recognition of patterns), Gabor achieved acknowledged success and worldwide attention during his lifetime.
 He received numerous awards besides the Nobel Prize.

 Gabor died in a nursing home in South Kensington, London, on 9 February 1979.
 In 2006 a blue plaque was put up on No. 79 Queen's Gate in Kensington, where he lived from 1949 until the early 1960s.

 Personal life

-On 8 August 1936 he married Marjorie Louise Butler with whom he lived in a harmonious marriage.
+On 8 August 1936, he married Marjorie Louise Butler.
 They did not have any children.